$B_c^{\pm}$-$^{12}$C states and detailed study of momentum space method for $\Upsilon$- and $\eta_b$-nucleus bound

-where $j_\ell$ ($\ell$ = 0, 1, 2, ...) are the spherical Bessel functions.
-(The reason why the potential has two arguments $P$ and $P'$ (as well as in the next section $\vec{P}$ and $\vec{P}'$) will become clearer in Sec.~\ref{scnmr}.)
-This transformation is applied on both the original potential from data and its fitted Woods-Saxon potential.
+where $j_\ell$ ($\ell$ = 0, 1, 2, $\cdots$) are the spherical Bessel functions.
+(The reason why the potential has two arguments $P$ and $P'$ will become clearer in the next section.)

-Since this transformation contains spherical Bessel functions, the oscillatory behaviour of these functions must be tamed properly in order to construct the wave function in momentum space, as well as when the momentum space wave function is transformed to the coordinate space for each partial wave $\ell$ solution.
+Since this transformation contains spherical Bessel functions, the oscillatory behavior of these functions must be tamed properly in order to construct the wave function in momentum space, as well as when the momentum-space wave function is transformed to the coordinate space for each partial wave $\ell$ solution.
 This is achieved by tuning the $r$ and $P$ grids to construct suitable discrete sets.
 More explanations on this will be given in a later section.